luisdalmolin/luisdalmolin.dev/content/blog/laravel-vapor-track-timeouts.md

 tags: ["laravel", "vapor", "lambda"]
 ---

-If you're using Laravel Vapor, you might encounter the "Task timed out after x seconds" error, indicating that the Lambda function running your code exceeded the configured timeout.
+If you're using Laravel Vapor, you might encounter the `Task timed out after x seconds` error, indicating that the Lambda function running your code exceeded the configured timeout.

-The log message is not very helpful, as it doesn't tell you which route is timing out.
-This is because the Lambda function itself is not aware of the ins and outs of Laravel and how it handles requests.
+This log message is not very helpful, as it doesn't give you any additional information or context, like which route or command are timing out.
+This happens because the Lambda function itself is not aware of details of Laravel and how it handles requests.

-To track this, we can make use of the PHP `pcntl` functions and a simple Laravel middleware.
-Let's get our hands dirty and see how this works.
+To track this, we can make use of the PHP `pcntl` functions with a simple Laravel middleware.
+Let's see how this looks like.

 First, we need to create a new HTTP middleware.
 Let's call it `TrackLambdaTimeoutsMiddleware`.